-ELP may be demonstrated by any of the following:
+Within two years prior to application, ELP may be demonstrated by any of the following:

-- Successful completion of a baccalaureate or master's degree at a recognized institution in Canada or another country where English is recognized as the primary language (see Recognized Countries, below).
-The student's work must have been in English. - Successful completion of a baccalaureate or master's degree at a recognized institution where the language of instruction is English.
-For a list of recognized institutions, see www.uleth.ca/ admissions/elp_exempt.
+- Successful completion of a baccalaureate or master's degree at a recognized institution where the language of instruction is English.
+For a list of recognized institutions, see www.uleth.ca/ admissions/elp\exempt.
 Other institutions will be considered on a case-by-case basis.
 The student's work must have been in English. - Successful completion of the Advanced Level of the University of Lethbridge English for Academic Purposes (EAP) program (see English for Academic Purposes (EAP), p.
-79). - Test of English as a Foreign Language (TOEFL), taken within the last two years, with minimum scores of: - a.
-580 on the paper-based TOEFL and 5.0 on the Test of Written English (TWE); or - b.
+72). - Test of English as a Foreign Language (TOEFL) with minimum scores of: - a.
+580 on the paper-based TOEFL\ and 5.0 on the Test of Written English (TWE); or - b.
 86 on the internet-based TOEFL (iBT).